FAQ

 The amount of battery used to deliver a shock depends on the specific ICD manufacturer and model, as well as the amount of energy your device is programmed to deliver.
 When longevity is estimated for ICDs, the frequency of device charging is included.

-Most people are aware of getting an ICD shock and each describes the event differently.
-Those who are awake during a therapy shock describe it as a kick in the chest.
-The shock startles them, but the feeling passes quickly.
-Some find it fleeting but still distressing.
-Others find the therapy shock a reassuring reminder that their heart device is protecting them from sudden cardiac arrest.
-Some people lose consciousness because of a rapid heartbeat, and they are not aware they received a therapy shock.
+Most people are aware of receiving an ICD shock.
+Those who are conscious during a therapy shock most commonly describe it as a sudden thump or kick to the chest.
+The sensation startles them, but passes quickly.
+Some find it brief but distressing; others find it reassuring that the device is doing its job.
+Some people lose consciousness during a rapid arrhythmia and are not aware they received a shock at all.

 Each patient describes an ICD shock differently.
 Some say it feels like a thump on the chest while others compare it to being kicked in the chest.
 It is normal to feel apprehensive, but also remember that a defibrillating shock from an ICD can be lifesaving.
 For most people, if there is pain, it quickly passes.